 I'm telling y'all, these blondies are so good, they've even been known to attract whatever riff-raff happens to be playing outside when you set them in front of a sunny window to photograph them.

-So the next time you need a sweet treat but you’re short on time or energy, I hope you’ll give this super quick and simple recipe a go!
-Better yet, I hope these Easy One-Bowl Blondies land a permanent spot in your recipe files. 😉
+So the next time you need a sweet treat but you're short on time or energy, I hope you'll give this super quick and simple Blondie recipe a go!
+Better yet, I hope these treats land a permanent spot in your recipe files. 😉

 Helpful Tips, Tricks, & Equipment